 - vision problems

-Complications are more likely to develop in certain groups.
-These include:
+Complications are more likely to develop in certain groups, such as:

-- people who did not get prompt treatment
+- people who didn’t get treatment right away

-Your prognosis will depend on the severity of the inflammation.
-Mild cases will disappear in days.
-Severe cases can take weeks to months to get better.
-Some can cause permanent brain damage.
-You may experience:
+Your outlook will depend on the severity of the inflammation.
+In mild cases of encephalitis, the inflammation will likely disappear in a few days.
+However, severe cases may require weeks or months to get better.
+It can sometimes cause permanent brain damage or even death.

 - loss of brain function

-- physical therapy - to improve strength, motor coordination, balance, and flexibility
+- physical therapy: to improve strength, coordination, balance, and flexibility

-- speech therapy - to help you relearn muscle control needed for talking
+- speech therapy: to help relearn muscle control needed for talking

-- psychotherapy - to help with coping strategies, mood disorders, or personal changes (BBC, 2011).
+- psychotherapy: to help with coping strategies, mood disorders, or personality changes